kubb-labs/kubb/docs/api/@kubb/oas/classes/Oas.md

 ```

 This will initialize a new instance of the `Oas` class.
 This method is useful if you're using
-Typescript and are attempting to supply an untyped JSON object into `Oas` as it will force-type
+TypeScript and are attempting to supply an untyped JSON object into `Oas` as it will force-type
 that object to an `OASDocument` for you.

 #### Parameters